LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/exercises/_index.md

 ## Getting Started

-We will continue working with the netflix_titles.csv datsaset from the previous readings [Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/netflix-shows) dataset from Kaggle.
+We will continue working with the [Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/netflix-shows) dataset from Kaggle.
 The goal of these exercises will be to create a basic dashboard and expand on some of the columns of data within the Netflix dataset.

 If needed, create a connection to the  `netflix_titles.csv` file.